jNyambane/Nyamsjosh/README.md

 - 👋 Hi, I’m Joshua N
-- 👀 I’m interested in web development and coding
+- 👀 I’m interested in game development and coding
 - 🌱 I’m currently learning at Moringa
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me email:nyambanejoshua355@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...